 Need a healthy side dish idea in under 30 minutes?
-Sauté garlicky green beans and mushrooms with layers of flavor!
-Originally published August 2020.
-Last updated July 2023.
+My sautéed garlicky green beans and mushrooms will set your dinner plate off just right with layers of flavor and minimal effort.

 If you have time and access to fresh green beans by virtue of your food budget and where you live, I recommend them over canned every. single. time.
 Not everyone has that privilege so don't take it for granted.